aslak3/cpu/README.md

 * Interrupts, including software traps
 * Testbench for the controller
 * Add more instructions!
-  - Relative addressing on loads and stores with the PC
   - (Better) multiply and divide?
   - Barrel shifter?
-  - Restricting ALU ops to byte wide values might be useful
+  - Restricting ALU ops to byte wide values might be useful, but probably not
   - ....
 * Better status bits: not currently settable via an opcode, nor are they changed on anything other then an ALU instruction
   * This unfortuantely includes the LOADRD and STORED opcodes, which is confusing and wrong